 - Decide if you prefer to travel in first or second class.

 Rather than luggage with wheels, consider using a bag you can carry.
 It’ll make it easier to navigate stairs.
 And, instead of storing it at the end of the carriage with luggage, you can place it in the overhead rack in easy view.
 It’ll also be easy to store if you need to leave it in a locker at the station.
 However, if you prefer wheeled luggage (don’t we all?), then you can use the designated storage area.

 Another option is a second carry on bag that holds your valuables to place in the overhead rack.
-Or, if you want wheeled luggage that doubles as a duffel bag, the Eddie Bauer Expedition Drop-Bottom Rolling Duffel is an excellent choice.

 Note that most railway companies in Europe offer facilities for disabled passengers, including special compartments for wheelchair users, lifts to access the train, boarding assistance provided by trained staff, and toilets designed for travelers who require accommodation.